The First and Ashley Project will:

 Kingsley Street: Parking will remain but will be reduced between Main and First Street.

 The First & Ashley Street project will be completed over two years.
-Construction begins spring 2020 on First Street.
-Construction on Ashley Street begins spring 2021.
+First Street construction began spring 2020.
+Work is complete between William and Huron and will resume north of Huron in March 2021.
+Construction on Ashley Street is scheduled to begin February 2021.

 On August 9, 2018 the Ann Arbor City Council unanimously approved the restoration of two-way traffic on First and Ashley Streets